Image by David Lowry-Duda (link)

 My research interests are in computational & analytic number theory.
 In general, I am interested in problems involving modular forms and their generalizations.
 I also enjoy studying and developing algorithms for computing modular forms (I love Programming!).

 I did my thesis under the supervision of Dan Yasaki (UNCG) on developing techniques for computing a type of modular form called Bianchi modular forms (modular forms over imaginary quadratic fields) with special properties (non-trivial class groups).
-With Olivia Beckwith (Tulane), my postdoc advisor, I am working on understanding Harmonic Maass Forms.
-Mainly, I am interested in the application of the theory of Harmonic Maass Forms to compute and understand the distribution of sequences like Hurwitz class numbers.

-Bianchi Modular Forms:
+Bianchi Modular Forms

 In the future, I plan to extend these computations to more general number fields, higher rank, and higher-weight modular forms.